boto/boto3/docs/source/guide/cloud9.rst

    The latest development version can always be found on `GitHub <https://github.com/boto/boto3>`_.

-Step 5: Download Example Code
+Step 5: Download example code
 -----------------------------
 Use the terminal that you opened in the previous step, download example code for Boto 3 into your AWS Cloud9 development environment.
 To do this,